Imsanskar/HAMLOCK/README.md

 # HAMLOCK: HArdware-Model LOgically Combined attacK

-This repository contains the implementation of HAMOCK, a framework for targeted model poisoning via direct weight optimization.
-HAMOCK enables adversaries to inject targeted misclassification behavior into pretrained models without retraining, using a constrained optimization objective that balances stealth and attack success.
+This repository contains the implementation of HAMLOCK, a framework for targeted model poisoning via direct weight optimization.
+HAMLOCK enables adversaries to inject targeted misclassification behavior into pretrained models without retraining, using a constrained optimization objective that balances stealth and attack success.

 ## Repository Structure